VRConservation/confi/_sources/chapters/1_intro.md

 While other publications and the focus of impact finance focus on social investment and infrastructure, this book focuses on examples and cases of natural resource management, forest health, water infrastructure, and watershed restoration.

 ## Chapters
-After the Forward, the book contains the following chapters:
+The book contains the following chapters:

-**1. Introduction**.
-This chapter and the book's introduction.

-**2. Primer**.
+**1. Primer**.
 Introduces conservation finance and provides examples and cases.

-**3. Fire**.
+**2. Fire**.
 How conservation finance applies to fire and forest health.

-**4. Water**.
+**3. Water**.
 Examples and cases from water and stormwater management that are instructive for conservation finance.

-**5. Barriers**.
+**4. Barriers**.
 The barriers to conservation finance, in particular, getting beyond their challenges to implement conservation finance at scale.

-**6. Roadmap**.
+**5. Roadmap**.
 A roadmap for moving conservation to scale.

 ## Acknowledgements
 The authors offer particular thanks to Jonas Epstein (USFS), JoAnna Lessard (Yuba Water Agency,) Todd Sloat (Hat Creek Lumber), Sharmie Stevenson (Fall River & Pit Resource Conservation Districts ), Michelle Wolfgang (USFS), Madison Kirshner (USFS), and Regine Miller (Headwaters Environmental, Inc.) for their input, feedback, and ideas.